Cristero War: Beginning of violence

-On June 21, 1927, the first Women's Brigade was formed in Zapopan.
+On 21 June 1927, the first Women's Brigade was formed in Zapopan.
 It began with 16 women and one man, but after a few days, it grew to 135 members and soon came to number 17,000.
 Its mission was to obtain money, weapons, provisions, and information for the combatant men and to care for the wounded.
 By March 1928, some 10,000 women were involved in the struggle, with many smuggling weapons into combat zones by carrying them in carts filled with grain or cement.
 By the end of the war, it numbered some 25,000.
+Several female Catholic activists groups formed during this time, and women were instrumental in the formation of activist groups to promote a movement in response to the anticlerical campaigns of the period.

 With close ties to the Church and the clergy, the De La Torre family was instrumental in bringing the Cristero Movement to northern Mexico.
 The family, originally from Zacatecas and Guanajuato, moved to Aguascalientes and then, in 1922, to San Luis Potosí.
 It moved again to Tampico for economic reasons and finally to Nogales (both the Mexican city and its similarly named sister city across the border in Arizona) to escape persecution from authorities because of its involvement in the Church and the rebels.
 The Cristeros maintained the upper hand throughout 1928, and in 1929, the government faced a new crisis: a revolt within army ranks that was led by Arnulfo R. Gómez in Veracruz.
 The Cristeros tried to take advantage by a failed attack on Guadalajara in late March 1929.
-The rebels managed to take Tepatitlán on April 19, but Vega was killed.
+The rebels managed to take Tepatitlán on 19 April, but Vega was killed.
 The rebellion was met with equal force, and the Cristeros were soon facing divisions within their own ranks.
 Another difficulty facing the Cristeros and especially the Catholic Church was the extended period without a place of worship.
 The clergy faced the fear of driving away the faithful masses by engaging in war for so long.
 They also lacked the overwhelming sympathy or support from many aspects of Mexican society, even among many Catholics.